Rosemary and Onion Quick Bread

 1. Preheat oven to 350F; grease a 9 by 5-inch loaf pan with butter.

-2. Heat 1 tablespoon butter in a small skillet over medium heat; once melted, add the onion and cook until softened but not browned, about 2 to 3 minutes, stirring occasionally.
+2. Heat 1 tbsp butter in a small skillet over medium heat; once melted, add the onion and cook until softened but not browned, about 2 to 3 minutes, stirring occasionally.
 Set aside to cool slightly.

 3. Whisk together the flour, sugar, baking powder, salt, black pepper, and rosemary in a medium bowl and set aside.